BND Hamburger Icon

 Which types of businesses benefit from each payroll schedule?

-BLS data on the prevalence of payroll schedule by sector hint at the types of businesses that benefit from each payroll schedule.
+BLS data on the prevalence of payroll schedules by sector hint at the types of businesses that benefit from each payroll schedule.
 The BLS has found that weekly pay is common in construction, manufacturing and trade.
 These industries hire many hourly, lower-wage workers, which explains the prevalence of weekly payroll schedules in these sectors.

 Semimonthly pay is common in mining, information, finance and professional services.
 However, all of these industries even more commonly use biweekly pay schedules.

 No industry uses monthly pay particularly often.
 If anything, business size correlates more strongly with the prevalence of monthly payroll schedules.
-The BLS has found that 8.9% of companies with fewer than 10 employees use monthly payroll schedules.
+The BLS has found that 14.5% of companies with fewer than 10 employees use monthly payroll schedules.
 That figure is much higher than in companies with 10 or more employees.

 Key TakeawayKey takeaway

-Weekly pay is common in the construction, manufacturing, and trade sectors, while semimonthly pay is often used in mining, information, finance, and professional services.
+Weekly pay is common in the construction, manufacturing and trade sectors, while semimonthly pay is often used in mining, information, finance and professional services.

 How to change your payroll schedule in your payroll software

 If you’re convinced a payroll schedule change is in order, you can easily make the shift if you use payroll software.
 (If you don’t, but want to get started, visit our reviews of the best payroll services to find the right fit.)
-You’ll log in to your account, look for a “payroll” menu in the top or left-side navigation panel, and change your payroll frequency there.
-In some cases, you can also set different payroll schedules for different groups of employees.
+When asked why payroll software is important, Acikelli explained it can make the overall pay process easier and streamlined.

 TipTip